Faculty and Staff of Holy Trinity School

 Mrs. Lynne Donnelly, Grade 3

-I am excited to be teaching 3rd and 4th grades this year!
+I am excited to be teaching 3rd grade this year at Holy Trinity School!
 Although I have been in education for the last 20 years in various positions, being back in the classroom is truly a blessing.
 I have a Masters degree in teaching from Johns Hopkins University.
 After teaching in public schools in Maryland for a couple of years, I was asked to come back and teach a graduate course at Hopkins.
 I taught Human Development, Learning, and Diversity there for several semesters.
 I then took a position as team leader for my grade level and served as the chairman of our School Improvement (SIT) team.

 After the birth of Miranda in 2005, I left the classroom and took a position at McDaniel College, teaching graduate courses in the Education department and supervising student teachers.
 I homeschooled for three years and co-founded a homeschool learning center.
 I believe Holy Trinity nurtures the minds and souls of our children and I am honored to be asked to be a part of this dynamic school community.